ppy/osu-wiki/wiki/Help_Center/en.md

 This is likely because you are looking at the wrong game mode.
 On your profile, click one of the four tabs to view your stats for the selected game mode.
 Your profile will automatically switch to whichever game mode you've last played.

 If you have been inactive for a certain time and your stats are shown wrong, simply play a few maps to display them again.
-Inactive users have their stats hidden.
+Inactive users have their stats hidden to make the leaderboards more dynamic, but their stats are not lost.

 ----------------------------------------------------------------------------